 If you’ve already purchased a domain from another provider, select “I already own this domain or will handle the registration separately.”
 Now select Continue.

 You are almost finished just complete the order process on the next page but don’t forget to choose “Install WordPress” from the Auto-Installer.

 3. Finish Order Process & Confirmation Call

 Once you’ve secured the best domain name for your blog, it’s time to finish filling out your order form.
 InMotion’s form is simple to complete and secure.

-- The extra “Domain Privacy Protection” prevents anyone from tracing your domain name back to you.
-It’s not necessary, but something to consider adding.
+- The extra “Domain Privacy Protection” is not necessary.
 Select “no thanks” to go without and save $9.99/yr.

-- Other ad-ons such as the Premium Anti-Spam and Anti-Virus for your email are also not necessary.
+- The Premium Anti-Spam and Anti-Virus for your email are also not necessary.
 Opt out of these extras and save $1.39/mo.